ArctiCondor/EeethB/content/about.md

 # This Website

 This site was built with [`blogdown`](https://github.com/rstudio/blogdown), is powered by [Hugo](https://gohugo.io), and is hosted on [Netlify](https://www.netlify.com/).
 It currently uses the [Hugo xmin](https://github.com/yihui/hugo-xmin) theme adapted for `blogdown` by Yihui Xie.

+Blog post photos are from [Smoky Quartz Photography](https://smokyquartzphoto.com).
+They have beautiful photos of people and places in the Pacific Northwest.
+Go check them out!